gaultier/blog/write_a_game_from_scratch_with_x11.md

 Finally, if you're into writing X11 applications even with libraries, lots of things are undocumented and this article can be a good learning resource.

-## Open a window
+## Authentication

-That's almost exactly the same as the first linked article so I'll speed run this.
+In previous articles, we connected to the X server without any authentication.

-There is one difference: we now also support the X authentication protocol.
+Let's be a bit more refined: we now also support the X authentication protocol.

-When running under XWayland, we must use authentication.
+That's because when running under Wayland with XWayland, we have to use authentication.

 This requires our application to read a 16 bytes long token that's present in a file in the user's home directory, and include it in the handshake we send to the X server.